glinscott/leela-chess/README.md

 # Contributing

+The server is live at http://162.217.248.187/.
+Please download the client and give it a try.

-The project is not quite ready to launch the distributed training component.
-However, we do appreciate code reviews, pull requests and Windows testers.
+Of course, we also appreciate code reviews, pull requests and Windows testers!

 ## Weights